Making Technology Implementation a Success

-Advising technology often relies on the context in which it is placed.
-If data has been obscured or isn’t robust enough, the technology is likely to produce results that are unreliable and inaccurate.
-To avoid this fate, leadership at learning institutions need to ensure that there is a strong commitment to see the project through to the end, assuring that the project is set up for success.
+Higher ed technology often relies on the context in which it is placed.
+If data has been obscured or isn’t robust enough, the technology is likely to produce results that are inaccurate.
+To avoid this fate, leadership must commit to seeing the project through to the end.

 Leadership

-Strong leadership is absolutely essential to ensuring a successful project implementation, and executive leaders set the tone for that implementation.
-A learning institution’s President and executive leadership team first and foremost need to have a deep understanding and appreciation for the role that a technology initiative has within the institution.
+Strong leadership is essential for successful tech implementation.
+An institution’s president and executive leadership team first and foremost need to have a deep understanding and appreciation for the role that a technology initiative has within the institution.
 This helps to create space for the prioritization of the work that it takes to secure a successful outcome.

-Strong executive leadership at a learning institution seeking to successfully implement advising technology should include the following:
+Executive leadership seeking to successfully implement new educational technology should consider the following:

-• Leadership has a willingness to evaluate internal processes and procedures in order to change and better serve students.
+• Do you have a willingness to evaluate internal processes to better serve faculty, staff, students, and the institution?

-• There is executive support for investment in advising resources and training.
+• Do you have executive support for investment in this product and any subsequent training?

-• Leadership can facilitate change management processes with clear, repeated messaging.
+• Can you facilitate change management processes with clear, repeated messaging?

 Responsibility for a successful technology implementation does not, however, stop with the executive leadership team.
 Mid-level leaders are called upon to sustainably and continuously move implementation efforts forward.
 Successful technology implementation projects can often involve a year or more of intensive, focused work, followed by ongoing sustainability efforts and continuous improvement.
-This process heavily relies upon mid-level leaders to work in close collaboration with implementation teams and the team that the learning institution has put together to serve as the product procurement team.
+This process heavily relies upon mid-level leaders to work in close collaboration with implementation teams to serve as the product procurement team.

 • Individuals show a commitment to the value of the tool.